-Sorosiata Pejorative words originated from the name of Sorosionysh George Soros and created with the help of diminu- Sorosienysh tive and derogative suffices (see Annex 1) Sorosiatnia https://en.wikipedia.org/wiki/George_Soros
+Pejorative words originated from the name of George Soros and created with the help of diminutive and derogative suffices (see Annex 1). https://en.wikipedia.org/wiki/George_Soros

-Borzopistsy A compound word composed of a Russian word for 'borzyj, borzet', i.e. 'to be a cheeky fellow' and a Russian word for 'pistsy', i.e. 'writers'.
-Gey Lobbi Russian for GAY LOBBY Grantoyedy Grantoyedskiye, adj.
-A pejorative word to name those who work on grants, literally meaning GRANT EATERS Yevromaydauny A slur to name EUROMAIDAN participants.
-For MAYDAUN see Annex 1 Zhurnashliukhi A slur to name journalists composed of Russian words for JOURNALIST and LOOSE WOMAN Zhurnalizdy A rude slur to name journalists composed of Russian words for JOURNALIST and COOCHIE LGBT Lobbi Russian for LGBT LOBBY Levaki Russian for LEFTISTS Liberasty A slur to name liberals composed of Russian words for LIBERAL and ASS RAMMER Podpindosniki A slur used to name journalists as servants of PINDOSY.
-This word is used in the 21st colloquial Russian as ethnophaulism regarding US citizens.
-Tolerasty A slur to name people supporting tolerance composed of Russian words for TOLERANT and ASS RAMMER Feministki Feminism movement participants (negative connotations in Russian) Feminism Feminism as movement has negative connotations in Russian Femen Femki Shortened words to name Feminism movement participants LGBTQ+
+Borzopistsy A compound word composed of the Russian word 'borzyj, borzet' (i.e., 'to be a cheeky fellow') and the Russian word 'pistsy' ('writers').
+Gey Lobbi Russian for gay lobby.
+Grantoyedy Grantoyedskiye, adj.
+A pejorative word to name those who work on grants, literally meaning 'grant eaters'.
+Yevromaydauny A slur to name Euromaidan participants.
+For Maydaun, see Annex 1.
+Zhurnashliukhi A slur referring to journalists, composed of the Russian words for journalist and loose woman.
+Zhurnalizdy A rude slur referring to journalists, composed of the Russian words for journalist and coochie.
+LGBT Lobbi Russian for LGBT lobby.
+Levaki Russian for leftists.
+Liberasty A slur referring to liberals, composed of the Russian words for liberal and ass rammer.
+Podpindosniki A slur used to refer to journalists as servants of 'Pindosy'.
+Pindosy is a 21 st c. colloquial Russian ethnophaulism regarding US citizens.
+Tolerasty A slur referring to people supporting tolerance, composed of the Russian words for tolerant and ass rammer.
+Feministki Feminism movement participants (negative connotations in Russian).
+Feminism Feminism as a movement has negative connotations in Russian.
+Femen Femki Shortened words referring to Feminism movement participants.

+LGBTQ+